tarwn/lessthandot-hugo/blogs/content/posts/2009-05-29-get-local-lab-and-instances-going-replic.md

 sql
 select * from msdb..syscachedcredentials
 ```
 OK, I'm the only one.
 That's good.
-Thinking….
+Thinking....

 OK, for the record.
 If you get this error and you have way too many instances installed, go to services.msc first and make sure you are running the SQL Server services and the SQL Server Agent under the same account.
 This is the quick fix 🙂 Either that or ensure the account is a local administrator if you have BUILTINAdministrators in the sysadmin role.
 Now back to the other blog which caused me so many headaches.